A large new house with expansive windows, emphasizing modern architecture and design.

 FHA Loans

-Here are a few things you need to know if you decide to take over an FHA loan.
-Newer FHA loans require that both buyer and seller meet specific criteria for an assumable mortgage.
-Sellers must live in the home as a primary residence for a set amount of time, and buyers must go through the standard application process for an FHA loan.
+Newer FHA loans require both buyer and seller to meet specific criteria for an assumable mortgage.
+Sellers must live in the home as a primary residence for a set amount of time, and buyers must follow the standard FHA loan application process.

 VA Loans

-Depending on how the loan was set up, a lender may need to have the loan also approved by the Regional VA Loan Center, which may take additional time to process paperwork.
+Depending on how the loan was set up, a lender may also need to have the loan approved by the VA Regional Loan Center.
+This step requires extra time to process paperwork.

 In very rare cases, a buyer might come across a freely assumable loan that applies to any VA loan closed on or before March 1, 1988.
-Sellers that fall in this category do not need to obtain lender approval, but may still be liable for making payments if a buyer fails to pay their mortgage on time, so it's best to get a liability release from the VA anyway.
+Sellers who fall in this category don’t need to obtain lender approval.
+However, they may still be liable for making payments if a buyer fails to pay their mortgage on time, so it’s best to still get a liability release from the VA.

 USDA Loans

-USDA loans are also assumable.
-The most important thing to know here is that in most circumstances, you may need approval from both your lender and the USDA.
-The exceptions to approval are the same successor in interest cases we mentioned earlier with conventional loans.
+USDA loans, which like VA loans allow for no money down, are also assumable.
+The most important piece of information to know here is that borrowers will need approval from both their lender and the USDA in most instances.
+The exceptions are successor-in-interest cases, which we discussed earlier in the context of conventional loans.
 The seller maintains responsibility for the mortgage until the buyer assumes liability.

 Rocket Mortgage® doesn’t offer USDA loans at this time.